JoBlake/Sailing-Malta-2024/initial_spec.md

 ## Use case

 * display map bounded by the minimum and maximum latitude and longitude coordinates in a list of json files
-* animate an icon moving from the start to the end of the tracks
 * graph the path documented in the json files